amarantha-k/cbas/_drafts/3_query.md

      ]

 ## <a id="Subqueries">Subqueries</a>
-In SQL++, an arbitrary subquery can appear anywhere that an expression can appear.
+In SQL++, an arbitrary subquery appears anywhere that an expression can appear.
 Unlike SQL-92, as was just alluded to, the subqueries in a SELECT list or a boolean predicate need not return singleton, single-column relations.
 Instead, they may return arbitrary collections.